leogx9r/DiscordCrypt/README.md

 Discord itself can be annoying in that regard as it generally uses a large amount of processing
     power.

-If you believe it is causing issues, you may want to try increasing the
-    `Encryption Scanning Frequency` in the plugin settings.

 ### Why is this so complicated?